greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Bug #1375, #1396 & #1397: Exporting captures to Microsoft Office applications give problems when the Office application shows a dialog, this is fixed by displaying a retry dialog with info.
 * Bug #1375: Exported captures to Powerpoint were displayed cropped, which needed extra actions to correct.
 * Bug #1378: Picasa-Web uploads didn't have a filename and the filename was shown as "UNSET" in Picasa-Web.
 * Bug #1380: The window corners on Windows Vista & Windows 7 weren't cut correctly.
-* While fixing #1380 we found some other small bugs which could cause small capture issues on Vista & 7 it also used more resources than needed.
+While fixing this issue, we found some other small bugs which could cause small capture issues on Vista & 7 it also used more resources than needed.
-* Bug #1386: resize issues with some the plugin configuration dialogs.
+* Bug #1386: Resize issues with some the plugin configuration dialogs.
 * Bug #1390: Elements in 1.0 are drawn differently as in pre 1.0
 * Bug #1391: Fixed missing filename in the Editor title
 * Bug #1414: Pasting captures as HTML-inline in Thunderbird doesn't work when using 256-colors.